 The introduction of exterior composite shutters has vastly improved the options available for home improvement.
 Composite shutters are built with a similar appearance of those constructed from wood and have a much greater life expectancy.
 The revolutionary synthetic material is durable in all climate conditions, and prices are more economical than other options.

 ShutterLand constructs exterior composite shutters in-house from an innovative engineered wood product.
-Extira™ has the same basic properties of medium-density fiberboard (MDF), yet is denser, twice as strong and is specifically manufactured for moisture-rich outdoor applications.
+Extira™ has the same basic properties of high-density fiberboard (HDF) and is specifically manufactured for moisture-rich outdoor applications.
 This impressive material is man-made from 90% sustainable wood fibers adhered with marine-grade resins.
-It is then pressed into large straight sheets which are cut into individual window shutter components.
+It is pressed into large straight sheets which are cut into individual window shutter components.

 There is one conspicuous discrepancy in the configuration of synthetic composite louvered shutters.
 Individual wood louvers are milled, cut, and arranged with space between each slat.
 Composite louvers are sculpted in banks of multiple simulated slats with no separation in between.
 Historic renovation projects should only employ genuine wooden shutters.
 Otherwise, the lack of space between louvers should not distract from the comprehensive presentation.